microsoft/MCW-Securing-Azure-IoT-solutions/Hands-on lab/HOL step-by step - Securing Azure IoT solutions.md

 2. Search for the name of your research group, and select it from the list.

 3. Select **Delete** in the command bar, and confirm the deletion by re-typing the Resource group name and selecting **Delete**.

+4. Switch to the Azure Defender for IoT portal, select **Pricig**

+5. Select your lab subscription, select the ellipses, then select **Offboard subscription**

 You should follow all steps provided *after* attending the Hands-on lab.